anselmenumbisia/jjtech-ci-cd-pipeline-project-k8s/README.md

 1) #### SonarQube IP change
     - Go back to your local, open your "jjtech-ci-cd-pipeline-project-k8s" project on VSCODE
-    - Open "Jenkinsfile" & Replace the SonarQube server private ip on line number 105
+    - Open "Jenkinsfile" & Replace the SonarQube server private ip on line number 92 (where you have SONAR_URL)
     - Save the changes in both files
     - Finally push changes to repo